 First of all, this soup can be made with any Cheddar, from a higher-end Cheese like an aged Vermont or a good Irish or other Cheddar (I used Cabot from Costco – it was a splurge but not outrageous, especially considering how big of a pot of soup this is) or even a grocery store Cheddar.
 Or a combination, if you don’t want to go way out, of both a pricier and a less expensive Cheese.
 Shop well for your cheese if you’re buying at the grocery, look for coupons on the producer’s sites, hang tags at the store and sales.
 If you’d like, this can be made with a yellow Cheddar, instead.

 Check Aldi or Costco for items like butter and cream (and cheese) or consider stocking up when they’re on sale – the butter keeps well frozen and cream has a shorter shelf life but with its high butterfat content, still keeps for weeks.
+Both the butter and cream at either Aldi or Costco are as good or better than most of the best grocery store sales in my area.

 Simon Pearce Vermont Cheddar Soup